nevalang/website/content/docs/tutorial/03/index.md

 So, what exactly is a constant?
 It's an entity that describes a _static message_ - a message whose value is known at the time of writing the program (at _compile time_) and is directly present in the program's source code.
 The value of a constant must be explicitly set; it cannot be computed in any way.
 The values of constants are _immutable_ - if a constant describes the string message `"Hello, world!"` then it will remain so throughout the program.
 It's impossible for a constant to change in any way.
 Note that in Nevalang, there are no variables and, consequently, no mutable state.

-## Emitter, Compiler Directives, Native Components and Runtime Functions
+## Emitter, Compiler Directives, Native Components, Runtime Functions and Config Messages

 The next piece of code that deserves close attention is this block: